Hen Party Ideas in Leeds?

 A Vibrant Music Scene

-A big draw for hen parties is the excellent music scene that Leeds boasts, in all different styles.
+A big draw is the excellent music scene that Leeds boasts, in all different styles.
 Venues like Belgrave Musica Hall and The Brudenell are a few places you should check out while you’re there.

 Like the Amsterdam of the UK, Leeds has a variety of (a lot of the time free) water boats and trips you can take to see the city from a prettier, more relaxed angle.